+Predecessor Successor

-Predecessor Successor Everlast Energy LLC Constellation Energy Partners LLC As of December 31, Reserve data: 2004 2005 2000 6 Estimated net proved reserves: Natural gas (Bcf) 162.2 112.0 120 Э.З Proved developed reserves (Bcf) 101.4 89.3 97 7.4 Proved undeveloped reserves (Bcf) 60.8 22.7 22 2.9 Proved developed reserves as a percent of total reserves 62% 80% 81% Standardized Measure (in millions) ^(a) \$ 206.8 \$295.4 \$120 ე.2 Natural gas price-SONAT Gas Daily (price per MMbtu) ^(b) \$ 6.05 \$10.06 \$ 5. .66
+Everlast Energy LLC Constellation Energy Partners LLC

+Reserve data: 2004 2005 20 006

+Estimated net proved reserves: Natural gas (Bcf) 162.2 112.0 20.3 Proved developed reserves (Bcf) 101.4 89.3 97.4 Proved undeveloped reserves (Bcf) 60.8 22.7 22.9 Proved developed reserves as a percent of total reserves 629 % 80% 81% Standardized Measure (in millions) ^(a) \$ 206.8 \$295.4 \$13 20.2 Natural gas price-SONAT Gas Daily (price per MMbtu) ^(b) \$ 6.05 \$10.06 5.66

-(a) Standardized Measure is the present value of estimated future net revenues to be generated from the production of proved reserves, determined in accordance with the rules and regulations of the SEC (using prices and costs in effect as of the date of estimation) without giving effect to non-property related expenses such as general and administrative expenses and debt service or to depreciation, depletion and amortization and discounted using an annual discount rate of 10%.
+- (a) Standardized Measure is the present value of estimated future net revenues to be generated from the production of proved reserves, determined in accordance with the rules and regulations of the SEC (using prices and costs in effect as of the date of estimation) without giving effect to non-property related expenses such as general and administrative expenses and debt service or to depreciation, depletion and amortization and discounted using an annual discount rate of 10%.
 Our Standardized Measure does not include future income taxes because we are not subject to income taxes.
-Standardized Measure does not give effect to derivative transactions and excludes reserves attributable to the NPI.
+Standardized Measure does not give effect to derivative transactions and excludes reserves attributable to the NPI. - (b) Natural gas prices as of each period end were based on the Southern Natural Gas-Louisiana mid-point price, as published in Platts Gas Daily, which we refer to as the SONAT Gas Daily Price, on the last business day of the relevant period.

 The data presented in the table above is based on our own internal estimates prepared for the predecessor and successor companies at the corresponding year ends and was used to prepare the financial statements presented elsewhere in this prospectus.
 Our 2005 estimates of proved reserves are lower than the 2004 estimates for Everlast, the predecessor company, because of the decision of CEP management to (i) reduce our future drilling program to 20 wells per year over the next six years, (ii) reflect our interpretation of well performance data from new wells drilled in the Robinson's Bend Field in 2004 and 2005, and (iii) reflect the impact of a revised refracture program.
 There was no drilling in the Robinson's Bend Field between 1994 and late 2003.
+While the performance data from new wells in the Robinson's Bend Field at December 31, 2005 was limited, we believe it provided relevant information for the purposes of estimating reserves.
+The revised 20-well drilling program reflects our current intention of how we plan to develop the properties in the future.
+Our estimate of reserves at December 31, 2005 is also approximately 5.8 Bcf lower than the December 31, 2004 estimates of proved reserves due to a reduction for estimated reserves attributed to the NPI.
+No corresponding adjustment was made to the December 31, 2006 estimate because no amounts were due or paid in respect of the NPI at that time.